herregudx/pyTachment/README.md

 # pyTachment
-Extracts all attachments from a saved e-mail (like an .eml file) and saves them in an output folder.
+Extracts all attachments from a saved e-mail in the electronic mail format (.eml) and saves them in an output folder.